Circuit File Format

 .circ files describe a digital circuit as a set of named components and their connections.
 The format is a simple declarative DSL designed to map directly onto the simulation engine’s component and connection model.

-Status: Parsing, semantic validation, and compilation to Zig/WASM exist for the supported surface below (
+Status: Parsing, semantic validation, and compilation to WASM exist for the supported surface below.
+A single root

 Syntax Overview